 Tucanos

-Tucanos is a 2D and 3D anisotropic mesh adaptation library based on Four-Dimensional Anisotropic Mesh Adaptation for Spacetime Numerical Simulations by Philip Claude Caplan.
+Tucanos is a 2D and 3D metric-based adaptation library based on Four-Dimensional Anisotropic Mesh Adaptation for Spacetime Numerical Simulations by Philip Claude Caplan.

 Mesh

-Mesh adaptation applies only to simplex meshes, i.e. triangles in 2D and tetrahedra in 3d.
+Metric-based mesh adaptation applies only to simplex meshes, i.e. meshes only composes of simplices.
+In practice, such elements are triangles in 2D and tetrahedras in 3D.

 Simplex meshes